dpinney/NetZeroEnergyHouseSim/README.md

 ## Net Zero Energy House Simulator

-This simulates a house with added, solar and energy storage that (to my surprise) make it net zero energy.
+Simulate a house with added solar and energy storage.
 It's also got an electric vehicle.
 By default it uses weather data from Vermont.

 Eventually I'll try to aggregate a bunch of these together to look at regional and national building energy.
-But that's a lot harder than just whipping up a little python and gridlabd stuff.
+But that's a lot harder than just whipping up a little python and gridlabd.

-Here's what the output looks like:
+Here's what the output looks like, a summary of consumption, generation, temperatures, and total cost:

 ![screenshot](./out_all_charts.png)